Google AI Mode: Availability Tracker, Timeline and Features

 Which countries and languages have AI Mode?

 More than 200 countries and territories and just under 100 languages as of February 2026.
-The notable absences are France, where Google has committed to launch by September 23, 2026, and mainland China.
+France, the last major holdout, went live on July 22, 2026, which leaves mainland China as the notable absence.
 Google's help pages carry the full country list.

 Does AI Mode cost anything?